PX4/PX4-user_guide/en/power_module/sky-drones_smartap-pdb.md

 ## Wiring / Pinout

 SmartAP Power Distribution Board pinout diagram is shown below.

+![SmartAP PDB](../../assets/hardware/power_module/sky-drones_smartap-pdb/smartap-pdb-pinout.png)

-Big pads in the rear side are intended for the main battery connection.
+The two big pads are intended for the main battery connection.
 Up to two independent batteries can be connected using the thick wires (e.g. 8-10 AWG) to be able to handle high current loads and even more using thinner wires.
-Both top and bottom, left and right sides have pads for ESCs power supply connection.
-Therefore, up to 12 ESCs can be connected.

-![SmartAP PDB](../../assets/hardware/power_module/sky-drones_smartap-pdb/smartap-pdb-pinout.png)
+Up to 12 ESCs can be connected: there are pads on top, bottom, left and right sides.

 ## Voltage and current sensors

 SmartAP PDB has integrated voltage and current sensors.
-Current sensor is located on the bottom side of the PDB.
+The current sensor is located on the bottom side of the PDB.

 ![SmartAP PDB](../../assets/hardware/power_module/sky-drones_smartap-pdb/smartap-pdb-current-sensor.png)